 There seems to be a nearly universal hatred among marketers for this.
 The reasoning seems to be that insisting people go through an extra step will cut the number of opt-ins and negatively impact metrics.
 We counter with this: quality beats quantity.
-That extra step may cause some people to abandon the process, but those who stay with it for that one extra click are demonstrating a stronger desire to receive communications from you and to us, that sounds like a better contact to have anyway.
+That extra step may cause some people to abandon the process.
+Still, those who stay with it for that one extra click are demonstrating a stronger desire to receive communications from you, and to us, that sounds like a better contact.

 12. Do lots of A/B testing

-Almost any part of your digital marketing content can be improved using A/B tests, or split tests.
-You split your recipients into segments and then you send out different versions of your email to each of these segments, changing one thing.
-It can be a different subject line, call to action, or an element of style.
+Most digital marketing content can be improved using A/B or split tests.
+You split your recipients into segments, then send out different versions of your email to each of these segments, changing one thing.
+It can be a different subject line, a call to action, or an element of style.
 See which variation generates more opens or any other action.